ai-cfia/dev-rel-docs/adr/005-choosing-web-development-framework.md

   open solutions and working in transparency.
 This platform also allows for continuous improvement, enabling us to iterate effectively, based on user feedback and evolving requirements.
+* **Effortless Conversion of Jupyter Notebooks**: Given the data science team's objective to create and share tutorials through Jupyter Notebooks, the ability to easily convert these notebooks to markdown documents with a single click is invaluable.
+This feature streamlines the process of sharing educational content on our platform, making Docusaurus an even more suitable choice.
+It's a case of hitting two birds with one stone – we facilitate the easy creation and publication of educational content while adhering to our rapid content publishing goal.
+* **Math Equations**: [Mathematical equations](#ref5) can be rendered using KaTeX.
+* **Rich Data Visualization Integration**: Docusaurus supports the embedding of interactive data visualizations (based on ipynb).
+* **Extensibility and Plugin Ecosystem**: The extensibility of Docusaurus through its [plugin ecosystem](#ref6) is a notable advantage
+* **Responsive Design**: The responsive design ensures that content, including data visualizations and interactive elements, is accessible and usable across a variety of devices and screen sizes.
+* **Search engine optimization (SEO)**:Docusaurus supports [search engine optimization](#ref7) in a variety of ways.

 However, Docusaurus does have negative aspects that we must keep in mind going